-Looking for a Job in Sydney?
+Why Looking for a Job in Australia Is Different.

 You can actually change your spelling settings in MS Word to make this easier for you.
-Granted, this is not a huge deal as they will obviously realise you're from the States but it's that extra effort that adds a nice touch.
+Granted, this is not a huge deal as they will obviously realise you're from the States, but it's that extra effort that adds a nice touch.

-After I applied for a few jobs in Sydney I realised that I needed to make it very clear that I was on my husband's 457 visa and therefore didn't need a visa to work in Sydney.
-It wasn’t until I stated it clearly that I got any calls for interview.
+After I applied for a few jobs in Sydney I realised that I needed to make it very clear that I was on my husband's temporary work visa and therefore didn't need a visa to work in Sydney or sponsorship.

-Australian CVs are not as short and concise as American resumes.
+Australian resumes are not as short and concise as American resumes.
 They tend to include all experiences from the beginning of their working careers, not just the highlights.
 Instead of keeping it brief with bullet points, expand a little bit more, adding more details.
 Don't go crazy just fill in a few more details.

 For school experience, in Australia a BS or BA degree is not a four year degree but a three year degree.
 A BS or BA with honours is equal to a four year degree in the States.
 It is not graduating with honours, or advanced placement, or whatever you might call it.
 So when you are looking for a job they are not asking for you to have graduated in the top of your class, though I'm sure they wouldn't mind.

 Got Your CV Done?
-Time To Start Searching For A Job In Australia.
+Time to Start Searching for a Job in Australia.

 Check out Working in Australia and be sure to “Like” their Facebook page too.
 They post new job postings and job expos from around the world regularly on their Facebook page.